sdv-dev/GitMetrics/README.md

    the corresponding `settings.yaml` file, or passed via the `PYDRIVE_CREDENTIALS` environment variable.

-# Github Analytics Configuration
+# GitMetrics Configuration

-The Github Analytics script can be configured using a YAML file that indicates which repositories to collect and where to store the collected data, as well as when to execute the collection of data using Github Actions.
+The GitMetrics script can be configured using a YAML file that indicates which repositories to collect and where to store the collected data, as well as when to execute the collection of data using Github Actions.